Peggie v NHS Fife: Response

 According to PinkNews, in the days leading up to the tribunal, anti-trans Twitter accounts posted hundreds of times in support of Peggie while misgendering Upton, with many referring to her as a "thing" and "mentally unwell".

 The tribunal was initially listed to take place in Edinburgh, but was moved to Dundee because of alleged threats of physical violence toward Peggie's legal team.
 NHS Fife allege that they have received threats of physical and sexual violence towards their staff that required police involvement as a result of the case, and issued a statement regarding this blaming "misinformation" and criticising Sex Matters for attempting to "steer public opinion".

 Gender-critical author J. K. Rowling publicly supported Peggie on several occasions.
 Rowling said Peggie was a "heroine" embattled against "smug management" and the class-based imposition of what Rowling called "gender identity ideology" in the workplace.

+Responses to the judgment

+In response to the judgment Peggie said that she was "beyond relieved and delighted that the tribunal has found that my employer Fife Health Board harassed me".

+Fife health board responded that they recognised this was a "complex and lengthy process" and acknowledged the "careful consideration" of the tribunal panel.
+They said that their "focus now is to ensure that NHS Fife remains a supportive and inclusive environment for all employees and our patients".

+Maya Forstater CEO of Sex Matters said that "it was a travesty that a woman can be judged as having expressed herself in the wrong way" and hoped the judgment would be appealed.
+Robin Moira White, a discrimination lawyer, said that it was a "very sensible, balanced judgment" and that "This is showing trans people need to be accommodated appropriately in workplaces".

+Baroness Falkner, who had left her post as Chair of the Equality and Human Rights Commission days earlier and had supported the judgment in For Women Scotland Ltd v The Scottish Ministers, said that "on the face of it" the Peggie v NHS Fife judgment appeared "not be to be compatible" with the earlier Supreme Court ruling.

+Appeal against judgement

+Sandie Peggie's legal team has appealed against the judgement, claiming that the employment tribunal judgment applied the "wrong legal analysis" to determine whether NHS Fife could lawfully permit a transgender doctor to use the women's changing room.